Dear ESR Families,

-* Please see the schedule below for next week:
+* Please see the schedule below for our first week back:

 Remember that you can subscribe to our school calendar which can help keep you up to date on events and activities.
 You can find the calendar on the main page of our school website.

 Changes in Bus drop off - If your son/daughter is to be dropped off at a different location, you must notify the bus garage, not the school office.
 Drivers can only operate on the information they have been provided with by our transportation office.

 Early Pickup If you are coming to the school before usual dismissal, please park and come into the office.
 Miss Amy will page your son/daughter.
 It is unnecessary to call to let your children know you are in the parking lot - they will see you as you circle 'the loop' and will meet you.